-For more information, please visit our homepage, the Diversity & Inclusion Resource Centre, which includes information about the Diversity & Inclusion Strategy, Accessibility, Learning and resources, Governance and Community.
+For more information, please visit our homepage, the Equity, Diversity & Inclusion Resource Centre – which includes information about the Equity, Diversity & Inclusion Strategy, Accessibility, Learning and Resources, Governance and Community.

-In response to Call 57 of the Truth and Reconciliation Commission’s Calls to Action, (PDF, 299KB), the House of Indigenous Learning (IDIR restricted) was formed in 2018 and is part of the PSA’s Learning Centre.
+In response to Call 57 of the Truth and Reconciliation Commission’s Calls to Action, (PDF, 299KB), the House of Indigenous Learning (IDIR restricted) was formed in 2018 and is part of the PSA’s Equity, Diversity & Inclusion branch.

 It was created to educate B.C. public servants on the history of Indigenous peoples, including the history and legacy of residential schools, the Declaration on the Rights of Indigenous Peoples and much more.

 It’s increasingly common across Canada for territorial acknowledgements (IDIR restricted) to be made at the beginning of meetings.

 For many B.C. government employees, a territory acknowledgement is an act of reconciliation and the protocol has been a long-standing practice for Indigenous peoples.